mrchantey/forky/docs/src/gamai/index.md

 ## Features

-- 🔥 Automatic Parallelism
-- 🌴 ECS Behaviour Trees
+- 🌴 Declarative RSX Trees
-- 🐢 Intuitive Definition & Composition
-- 🕒 Automatic System Ordering
+- 🔥 Automatic Parallelism & System Ordering
 - ✍️ No Blackboard
 - 🌈 Multi-paradigm
 - 🌍 With or without Bevy

 ## Trees

 Trees are defined using familiar RSX patterns like those found in web UI libraries.
-What differentiates `gamai` is that trees are parsed at *compile time* which gives us the nessesary type information for the opportunistic parallel scheduler in `bevy_ecs`.
+A unique aspect of `gamai` is that trees are parsed at *compile time* which gives us the nessesary type information for the parallel scheduler in `bevy_ecs`.

-> `gamai` uses the same naming conventions as UI libraries like react or yew, a `node_system` has `snake_case` and a `tree_builder` has `PascalCase`.

 ```rs
 #[tree_builder]
 pub fn MyTree() -> impl AiTree {
 	tree! {